dsaldana/modquad-simulator/README.md

 This simulator and is developed and maintained by [David Saldaña](http://davidsaldana.co/) at University of Pennsylvania.

 Part of the dynamics simulation is an adaptation of the Quadrotor Matlab Simulator by Daniel Mellinger at University of Pennsylvania.
+The mesh_visualization node is written by Kartik Mohta at University of Pennsylvania.